 GSCAeda is used to further study GSCA significant predictions in more detail to obtain additional insight into biological function.
 GSCAeda requires users to first run the tabSearch function to identify the biological contexts of interest.
 By default, GSCAeda will run automatically after an initial GSCA analysis by searching for all contexts related to the experimentID for each significant GSCA prediction.
 Alternatively, users can use GSCAeda by itself to further study any geneset or biological contexts of interest that are found in the compendium.
-The output of GSCAeda are multiple plots displaying the geneset activity values and genes of interest in the input biological contexts.
-Also included are the usual GSCA analysis results table showing the enrichment of each contexts for the geneset activity pattern of interest, t-test results (t-statistics and p-values) for all pair-wise combinations of inputted contexts in each geneset, and a summary of raw geneset activity values for each context of interest.
+The output of GSCAeda are multiple plots displaying the geneset activity values and genes of interest in the input biological contexts for the geneset activity pattern of interest, t-test results (t-statistics and p-values) for all pair-wise combinations of inputted contexts in each geneset, and a summary of raw geneset activity values for each context of interest.
 Users can then use the raw geneset activity values for further statistical analyses if desired.

-GSCAeda(genedata,pattern,chipdata,SearchOutput,scaledata=F,Pval.co=0.05,Ordering="Average",Title genedata
+GSCAeda(genedata,pattern,chipdata,SearchOutput,scaledata=F,Pval.co=0.05,Ordering="Average",Title name in genedata should appear exactly once in this column.
+Second column: